NuLink-network/nulink-sdk/README.md

 //Bob can directly download Alice's associated policy upload file without waiting for Alice's approval,
 //because the associated policy has already been created and does not need repeated approval.
 Note: This publish policy value is available for Bob
-//Bob get new upload file content const arrayBuffer2: ArrayBuffer = await getFileContentByFileIdAsUser( accountBob, fileIds[0]
+//Bob get new upload file content const arrayBuffer2: ArrayBuffer = await getDataContentByDataIdAsUser( accountBob, fileIds[0]
 );